Transit Service Update:

 A: You can purchase as many one fare tickets as you’d like at Town Hall or from the list of retail locations below.
 You can purchase monthly passes at Town Hall during business hours (8:30 am to 4:30 pm).

 • City Drug Store, 369 Main St.

 • Yarmouth South Red & White, 107 Main St.

 • Lawton’s Drugs, 76 Starr's Road (Yarmouth Mall)

 • The Gift Shop, Yarmouth Regional Hospital, 60 Vancouver St.

-The Town of Yarmouth Transit Service offers two types of passes – limited time passes and smart reloadable card passes.
+The Town of Yarmouth Transit Service offers one ride tickets and one month passes.
 Get your pass today!
 You can also pay $2 fares in exact change.